 An undulating trail leads through alpine pastures and pine forests, over the Tricot pass and through the quiet and quaint Miage valley on one of the prettiest corners of the Tour du Mont Blanc.
 Passing through a tiny hamlet of stone houses where cows and horses graze peacefully surrounded by hanging glaciers, we’ll run to the small village of les Contamines and stay in a cozy hikers’ inn.
 Our luggage will meet us here.

 Following an old Roman trail, we continue the tour with a long, steady ascent across two lofty passes, Col de la Croix du Bonhomme and Col du Bonhomme.
-After lunch near the pass, we’ll descend into the Valle de Glaciers and stay in a popular hikers’ inn along the valley floor, with a charming dining room and new four-person dorms.
+After lunch near the pass, we’ll descend into the Valle de Glaciers and stay in shared dorm space in a popular hikers’ inn along the valley floor.

 Leaving France, a gradual ascent through quiet alp pastures leads to the Col de la Seigne and into Italy.
 Here you’re greeted by an amazing view into the Veny valley and the Mont Blanc range.
 The Aiguille Noire de Peuterey is particularly impressive from this vantage point, and Mont Blanc itself dominates the view ahead of you.
 Continue down valley and into the medieval village of Courmayeur, with narrow, cobblestoned alleyways and a lively, pedestrian-only core.